noplacenoaddress/RNMnetwork/Part 1 - The north Italy crew, the Illuminati digital mafia/13 - the north Italian crew.md

 *We were very good friends until 2016*.

-But he was planning my suicide for money.
-And unfortunately he has become rich and powerful.
+But someone was planning my suicide for money.
+And he accepts, and unfortunately he has become rich and powerful.
 How?
 With the remote parimutuel betting system.
 This one, the one utilized in the synthetic telepathy network.

+But not only.

 ### External links